BjarkeHautop/ChessEngine.jl/docs/src/index.md

 # OrbisChessEngine

-[OrbisChessEngine](https://github.com/BjarkeHautop/OrbisChessEngine.jl) is a Julia chess engine.
+[OrbisChessEngine](https://github.com/BjarkeHautop/OrbisChessEngine.jl) is a chess engine written in Julia.
 It implements functionality for playing chess and for searching for the best move using the implemented chess engine.

 ## Features